iso1983/High-Order-Component/README.md

-This is a very good representation of how you can create a HOC/High order component.
+This is a representation of how you can create a HOC/High order component.

 What is the purpose of a HOC?